RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 <string name="AudioCard" value="default" />
 ````

-NOTE: If the AudioCard value is not listed, please either close and reopen EmulationStation (the settings is created upon close if it doesn't exist), or add it manually to the es_settings.cfg file.
+IMPORTANT NOTE: If the AudioCard value is not listed, please either close and reopen EmulationStation (the settings is created upon close if it doesn't exist), or add it manually to the es_settings.cfg file.

 ### Adding a Custom Audio Device (Audio Mixer)

 To add a custom Audio Device (mixer), edit the "AudioDevice" setting and replace the value with the name of your Audio Device.
-You can get a list off avilable Audio Devices on the Audio Card by opening a terminal window and running 'amixer scontrols -D <AudioCard>', where <AudioCard> is replaced with the name of your Audio Card that you found in Step 1.
+You can get a list off available Audio Devices on the Audio Card by opening a terminal window and running `amixer scontrols -D <AudioCard>`, where `<AudioCard>` is replaced with the name of your Audio Card that you found in Step 1.
 This command will generate a list of Audio Devices (mixers) that you can use in the AudioDevice setting in the es_settings.cfg file, e.g.

 ````
 pi@raspberrypi:~ $ amixer scontrols -D default